JJ/hoborg/README.md

 ---------------------------------

-You already know the [text](text/README.md) directory, which contains the novel text itself as well as scraps I might need for later. [resources](resources/README.md) contains HTML templates, images and other non-text stuff.
+You already know the [text](text/README.md) directory, which contains the novel text itself as well as scraps we might need for later. [resources](resources/README.md) contains HTML templates, images and other non-text stuff. [apps](apps/README.md) includes conversion scripts and other mainly Perl scripts I use for managing this.